-Signs, awnings, banners and strobe lights located on private property and portable signs (commonly known as A-Boards) regardless of location are regulated by Title 32 (known as the sign code) of the Portland City Code.
-The Bureau of Development Services administers the sign code, and the Portland Department of Transportation (503) 823-5185 regulates signs located in the street right-of-way, other than portable signs (A-Boards).
-Signs attached to utility poles are addressed by section 17.64.040.A in Title 17.
+Signs, awnings, and banners located on private property and portable signs (commonly known as A-Boards), regardless of location, are regulated by Title 32 (known as the sign code) of the Portland City Code.
+The Bureau of Development Services administers the sign code.

+The Portland Bureau of Transportation (503-823-5185) regulates signs located in the street right-of-way, except for portable signs (A-Boards).
+They also regulate signs attached to utility poles as specified in section 17.64.040.A in Title 17.

-There are 5 Sign Permits Types:
+There are 5 Sign Permit Types:

 (1) Sign Permits:

 Required for installing new permanent signs and for structurally altering or relocating existing permanent signs on private property.
 Except for certain portable signs, private signs are prohibited in street rights-of-ways.
 Some private signs may project from a building into the street right-of-way.
 Indirect lighting (wall washing or backlit) for a sign requires a separate electrical permit.
 Types of signs include freestanding, monument, projecting, signs on awning, fascia/wall, painted wall/adhered, pitched roof and marquee.
 Signs are regulated by size (total area), height, placement, construction and wiring.
 Electrical components within a sign such as internal or neon lighting are covered by the sign permit, but to connect to it a circuit, an electrical permit is required.
 See section 32.32.010 for the sign standards in the residential and open space zones and section 32.32.020 for sign standards in the commercial, employment and industrial zones.

 (2) Awning Permit: